A Complete Guide To The Fannie Mae HomeStyle Loans for Renovations

 - Improvements that are not permanent to the property like furniture, certain types of landscaping, light fixtures, or a moveable storage shed or unit

-In addition to purchasing the property and paying for the project, you can also “roll” many other types of constructions costs into your HomeStyle loan, such as:
+In addition to purchasing the property and paying for the project, you can also roll many other costs into your HomeStyle loan, including:

 - Living costs for a rental while the home is being renovated